OpenZeppelin/compound-security-policies/README.md

 Each network has a dedicated Gnosis Safe multisig pause guardian that can be used to execute pause functionality or modify configurations to minimize risk.

+The multisig configuration can be copied to a new chain using the script ```create-safe-copy.js``` script provided by OpenZeppelin in the defender-multisig-setup/ folder of the [Compound Cross Chain Pause Demo](https://github.com/OpenZeppelin/compound-cross-chain-pause-demo/tree/main/defender-multisig-setup) project.

+Threshold: 4/6
+Signers: Gauntlet, Compound Labs, Community Members

+Once a safe has been copied to a new chain, the safe signers will perform a signing ceremony to ensure that all users are able to sign transactions.
+The transaction should not be executed until all 6 signers have signed the transaction.
+Ideally, the transaction will execute a restricted function on the Comet contract, however this is not a strict requirement as this can be tested separately later.

+### Signing Process

+Multisig Owners are expected to sign the transaction within 30 minutes of it being proposed.

+ 1. One signer creates the transaction and signs it
+ 2. Two more signers sign the transaction
+ 3. When prepared to execute, one last signer signs and executes the transaction

+Gas fees for executing the transaction can be paid with funds from the operator faucet by executing the transaction through the operator faucet relayer in Defender.
+For this, the execution strategy for the relayer should be set to

 ## Responsibilities

 ### Risk Management Guidance